Night Photography by David Baldwin

 1. The claim that there were no hares in the UK during the neolithic is untrue - Lepus Timidus was in the country long before the time of Avebury, in fact since the last glaciation [see Dale Serjeantson "Review Of Animal Remains From The Neolithic And Early Bronze Age Of Southern Britain (4000 - 1500 BC)", Section 3.8 - Published by English Heritage, 2011, ISSN 1749-8775].

 2. As to the claim that the hare on Cove Stone II was carved in Anglo-Saxon times, I would say this does not fit the evidence.
 The Cove Stone hare co-exists with, and is validated by, the close proximity of the massive and clearly neolithic hare statues on Stones 102 and 103.
-The consistent theme is conclusive proof of their prehistoric status.
+The consistent theme is conclusive proof of their united prehistoric status.

 3. Another proof that the hare on Cove Stone II is both real and neolithic lies in its dual nature.
 What I mean by this is that when the hare is viewed from the side (an elevation not as yet photographed by me) it appears to morph into a strong image of a gigantic human face in profile.
 This amazing duality was discovered by Terence Meaden+ and is absolute proof of the hare's neolithic authenticity - such duality/multiplicity of imagery is uniquely the hallmark of the prehistoric style of Avebury's artists, as very many of my own photographs themselves prove.
-Artists of later millennia wouldn't have produced lithic work of this originality or cunning.
+Artists of later millennia wouldn't have produced lithic work of this character, purpose, originality or cunning.

 (+ See his text and photos in "Stonehenge, Avebury and Drombeg Stone Circles Deciphered", pp 128-9, Lambert Academic Publishing, 2016, ISBN 978-3-659-89725-2)